Curriculum and Instruction, Ph.D.

 Non-Course Requirements

-- Students must pass a comprehensive written examination.
+- Students must pass a comprehensive written examination upon completion of all required and elective courses.

 - Students must pass an oral examination/proposal defense.